Skip to Content

 Often, the white markings will blend into the dog’s adult coat.
 This transition occurs when the pup is around 4-6 months old and sheds his soft fluffy coat.
 This process can happen quickly or may take a few months.
 You may also see changes in the pattern.

-German Shepherd puppy with white markings
+German Shepherd puppy with white chest markings

 My 3-month-old German Shepherd Willow showing off her white chest markings!